konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 Flags:
---bucket-name string   set the bucket name to store the Kubefirst config file -h, --help                 help for state
+--bucket-name string   set the bucket name to store the Kubefirst config file -h, --help             Help for state.
 --pull                 Pull the Kubefirst config file from the S3 bucket.
 --push                 Push Kubefirst config file to the S3 bucket.
 --region string        Set S3 bucket region.